-1. Turn the locking handles holding the control box to the storage bracket counterclockwise to loosen.
+- 1. Turn the locking handles holding the control box to the storage bracket counterclockwise to loosen.
 Lift the control from the bracket and place on the stand.
-Tighten the locking handles by turning clockwise.
-Rev. A1.07 - A2.01 Only: Unhook the rubber strap from the pivot bed rail.

-2. Place the control/stand assembly in the desired location.
+Tighten the locking handles by turning clockwise. - 2.
+Place the control/stand assembly in the desired location.
 Open the cable storage box and route the cables to the back of the control box.
 Be sure the cables are clear of any moving parts of the sawmill and are not in the path where operator's might trip on them.
 Connect the cables to the box, matching the labels on the cables with the labels on the box (ie., P1A to J1A, etc...).

-- 1. Unhook the carriage safety chain, located at the bottom of the vertical mast. - 2.
+1. Unhook the carriage safety chain, located at the bottom of the vertical mast.

 Start the engine to enable the battery-operated accessories (See Section 3.6).
-Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin.
+Use the up/down handle on the control box to raise the cutting head from the carriage rest pin.
 Remove the locking pin and swing the rest pin down below bed level.